 Inside GW Day

-In the spring, join us on campus for special Admitted Student days to experience what it's like to be a Corcoran student at GW!
-Spring 2019 dates will be announced in early 2019.
+This April, join us on campus for special Admitted Student days to experience what it's like to be a Corcoran student at GW!
+We hope you will join us on April 25 - 26 for a special two-day event that incorporates opportunities for students as part of the NEXT opening.
+For details, click here.

 In addition to the GW Common Application, portfolio reviews are required for our BFA programs, with the exception of the BFA in Interior Architecture.